MoonlightCapital/MoonlightBot-docs/management-commands/config.md

 server, they will automatically get the role back.

 {% hint style="info" %}
-Note that this command may be expanded in the future to allow for more role settings.
+This command may be expanded in the future to allow for more role settings.
 {% endhint %}

 ```text